If you want to talk, we are here to listen

 - If we feel that your safety is at risk, but you may not be aware of this, we may take the decision to call the emergency services to help make you safe.

 - If we have to call the emergency services on your behalf, we may ask you for some personal information to share with them.
+This is to help others get to you as quickly as possible and make you safe.
+This could include:

 - If your life/safety or that of someone else is at immediate risk, we do not require consent to call the emergency services if you can not call them yourself.
 We may still ask you for some information.